 As well as the ligaments, the area is also very dependent on strength in key muscles around the area such as the glutes, abdominals and the hamstrings.
 Often, weakness in these muscles can overload the ligaments and cause them to become sore.
 Treatment therefore is often aimed at strengthening these muscles and your Physiotherapist at Pure will give you an exercise programme aimed at strengthening around the trunk and top of your legs.
 They may also discuss with you how to modify some of the activities that are causing the pain for a period of time until the pain has settled.

 They may also suggest an SIJ belt that can help alleviate some of the symptoms short term whilst you are working on strengthening the muscles.
 It is important to say that this is not a long-term solution but may give you some comfort until the muscles have a chance to get stronger.
 These can often be helpful in the second and third trimester of pregnancy.

-Your Physiotherapist at Pure may also suggest other treatment modalities such as manual therapy and acupuncture to help with the pain if they think it is appropriate and these can be a very useful adjunct alongside your exercise programme.
+Your Physiotherapist may also suggest other treatment modalities such as manual therapy and acupuncture to help with the pain if they think it is appropriate and these can be a very useful adjunct alongside your exercise programme.